-Why do I need a Google Business Profile?
+Why do you need a Google Business Profile?

 Not only does your Google Business Profile (aka Google Business Listing) increase your chances of showing up in the Google Local 3-pack, but when your business is searched for by name, Google often shows a knowledge panel that displays detailed information about your company.